Title

 Republic Act No. 11535 mandates the appointment of Cooperatives Development Officers at the municipal, city, and provincial levels of government in the Philippines, outlining their qualifications, powers, and duties to support and enhance the cooperative sector.

-Yes.
-If a municipality, city, or province appoints a full-fledged CDO, it has the option to set the rank, remuneration, and other emoluments subject to existing laws, rules, and regulations.
+If the LGU appoints a full fledged CDO, it has the option to set the rank, remuneration, and other emoluments subject to existing laws, rules, and regulations.

-The CDO collaborates with the Cooperative Development Authority (CDA), Department of Trade and Industry, other government agencies, cooperative unions and federations, the academe, and private organizations to provide technical, educational, and managerial assistance to cooperatives.
+Examples include the Cooperative Development Authority (CDA), Department of Trade and Industry (DTI), other government agencies, cooperative unions and federations, the academe, and other private organizations.

 Analyze Cases Smarter, Faster